 Everyone involved in academic teaching and research at Utrecht University shares in the responsibility to maintain academic integrity.

-The Netherlands Code of Conduct for Academic Practice (pdf) sets out the principles that should be observed by each individual concerned, which are scrupulousness, reliability, verifiability, impartiality, and independence.
+On 1 October 2018, The Netherlands Code of Conduct for Research Integrity 2018 (pdf), enters into force.
+The Code sets out the principles that should be observed by each individual concerned, which are honesty, scrupulousness, transparency, independence and responsibility.

 Committee for Academic Integrity

 Legal Affairs department

 P.O Box 80125

 The Committee for Academic Integrity consists of the following members: Prof. A.M.
 Hol (chairman), Prof. C. van den Bos, Prof. O. Diekmann, Prof. M.B.H.
 Everaert, Prof. P. Hooimeijer, Prof. A.L.M.
 Keirse, Prof. I.A.M.
 Robeyns, Prof. J.A.P.
 Heesterbeek and Prof. A.D.
 Kraneveld (members).
 The Committee receives administrative assistance from Myriam Nijssen or Petra Vlugter of the Legal Affairs department.
 Any complaints that are submitted are handled by the chairman and two other members of the Committee.
 The Committee will first determine whether the complaint is admissible and, if this proves to be the case, assess the substance of the complaint.
 It then informs the University’s Executive Board on whether or not it finds the complaint to be grounded.
 For further details, please consult the Utrecht University Academic Integrity Complaints Procedure (PDF).